 43 Pages Posted: 29 Nov 2016 Last revised: 28 Jun 2021

 Date Written: June 27, 2021

-Betting-against-risk (BAR) anomaly portfolios formed on past beta and idiosyncratic / total volatility produce large CAPM alphas.
-But these return spreads are well explained by the Fama--French six-factor model (FF6).
-Operating profitability, investment, and momentum factors subsume the low-risk anomaly.
-However, risk-managed versions of the same low-risk anomalies are substantially more puzzling.
-Specifically, risk management increases the Sharpe ratio in 29 out of 30 cases examined and increases risk-adjusted returns for all BAR portfolios.
-Splitting the sample by lagged volatility, risk factors explain returns only after months of high volatility.
-All BAR long-short portfolios earn abnormal profits following low-volatility months.
-By splitting the total variance of each BAR factor into systematic and idiosyncratic components, the later drives the gains of timing risk.
-The negative predictive relation of volatility and BAR profitability is hard to reconcile with leverage constraints and lottery demand, the leading extant theories of low-risk effects.
+Betting-against-beta (BAB) portfolios produce large CAPM alphas.
+But these abnormal returns are well explained by equity factors.
+Operating profitability, investment, and momentum factors subsume the low-beta anomaly.
+However, volatility-managed versions of the same low-beta portfolios are more puzzling.
+Volatility management increases Sharpe ratios and risk-adjusted returns for all BAB portfolios.
+Splitting the sample by lagged volatility, the average Sharpe ratio of BAB portfolios increases from 0.28 after risky months to 1.32 after safe months.
+By splitting the total variance of each BAB portfolio into systematic and idiosyncratic components, the latter drives the gains of timing volatility.

 JEL Classification: G11, G12, G17